 Progress through innovation

-ACD Pharma is a Norwegian R&D company which develops pharmaceuticals, biocontrol products and health products.
-Our research team is co-located with the Norwegian University of Life Sciences.
+ACD Pharma is a Norwegian R&D company that develops biocontrol products based on bacteriophages.
+Our research teams are located at the Norwegian University of Life Sciences in Ås as well as our dedicated bacteriophage lab in Lofoten.

 In 2018, ACD Pharma launched Custus®YRS as the world’s first bacteriophage product for use in aquaculture.
 The preceding research efforts has provided a technological platform that can be used to develop bacteriophage products for combating bacteria harmful to both animals and people.